apivideo/api.video-php-client/docs/Api/ChaptersApi.md

-Retrieve a list of all chapters for a specified video.
+Retrieve a list of all chapters for by video id.

 ### Arguments